- Length of Treatment:1-3 hours

 - Breast Reduction Using Liposuction: We are pleased to offer an alternative and new type of breast reduction surgery that involves breast liposuction alone.
 This procedure, which is less invasive than traditional breast reduction surgery, allows for excellent volume reduction of the breast and, to a modest degree, a lifting of the breast, as well.
 The technique of breast reduction through liposuction results in a shorter recovery time and very minimal scarring.

-At the initial consultation, Dr. Vogel will design a custom surgical plan using one of the above techniques that can best achieve your expectations.
+At the initial consultation, Dr. Vogel or Dr. Houssock will design a custom surgical plan using one of the above techniques that can best achieve your expectations.

 As with any major surgery, patients can expect mild soreness, swelling, and bruising after breast reduction.
 These side effects should dissipate quickly, and any discomfort can be managed with oral pain medication.
 Breast reduction patients typically return to their normal daily activities within one week.
 Heavy lifting and strenuous exercise should be avoided for about four weeks.
 At that time, the majority of post-operative swelling should have resolved and patients can begin to enjoy the results of their procedure.